stand-art/jaxn/Discussion.md

 (Source: http://bolinfest.com/essays/json.html)

+Note that comments sometimes don't interact nicely with strings.
+If you try to comment out a parts of a document that contains strings, and if those strings contain the character sequence `*/`, using a block comment will fail.
+This problem of block comments existed long before JAXN.
+As JSON already allows escaping the slash with a backslash in strings, you might consider converting `*/` into `*\/` within the string in question, you will than be able to comment the string out (and in again) without problems.

 ## Numbers

 JAXN allows non-finite floating point values.
 NaN and Infinity (as well as -Infinity) are well known, non-finite values from IEEE 754.
 Real-world use-cases often require to deal with those values and providing a clear way to handle those non-finite values improves interoperability.
 A JAXN-compatible library is required to accept NaN and Infinity as valid numeric values for their internal data model.